janpaul1988/angular-demo/README.md

 ### Backend

+- **Kotlin**: A modern, concise, and expressive programming language that runs on the JVM and is fully interoperable with Java.
 - **Spring Boot**: A powerful framework for building Java-based microservices and RESTful APIs.
 - **R2DBC**: Reactive Relational Database Connectivity for non-blocking database access.
 - **MariaDB**: A fast, open-source relational database for storing application data.